 I always felt safe during my Albania holidays.
 It is perfectly possible to get around Albania by public transport, paying just a few Euros for each bus ride.
 No one tried to scam or overcharge me.
 Never.
 Moreover, I didn’t see anyone getting aggressive or misbehaving openly in public.
 Young men in groups reacted rather shy towards me.
 No one tried to flirt with me.
 Some were maybe watching me from a distance.
 That was it.

 And if you want to understand more about role models in Albanian society, you can read about the Burrneshas, the “sworn virgins”.
 They are women, that wanted or had to become men.

 If you don’t have your own transport, you can still travel around Albania by bus in a very inexpensive way.
 Traveling Albania on a budget is no problems at all.
 And you probably even get the opportunity to meet helpful and friendly people.
 Nonetheless, with your own car or camper van, you have the chance to get to the more remote beaches and parts of Albania.

 Albania still isn’t overrun by tourists.
-I had a good experience traveling Albania in May 2015, when the weather was already hot and the sea waiting with warm temperatures for the holiday season to start. while traveling Albania, it wasn’t a problem at all to get an accommodation spontaneously.
+I had a good experience traveling Albania in May, when the weather was already hot and the sea waiting with warm temperatures for the Albania holiday season to start.
+On my Albania travels, it wasn’t a problem at all to get an accommodation spontaneously.
 In some places, I was even the only guest.
 It’s definitely a good idea to avoid traveling Albania in the hot summer months, when everyone is on the road.